cscie114/csci-e-114-final-project-kapolos/README.md

 There are multiple reasons for this:
 * I enjoy Blake's humor.
 * I have used Blake's poems in my music production.
-* There actually exists and API with Blake poems :)
+* There actually exists an API with Blake poems :)

 ## Functionality

 * Index page
 * All poems page
-* Individual poem page
+* Individual poem pages
 * Blake Poem Generator page (ChatGPT powered)

 Extra: